Antonio-Kevin-Arnold/FoodDash/README.md

 - [X] Pulls images from the Instagram API
 - [X] Detail view controller when clicking on the tableview cell that details the location, item, price and estimated wait
+- [X] Add food button in the Detail view controller
 - [X] Map view controller that displays the location of the selected restaurant and the user's location
-- [ ] Summary view controller that details the total price and time of all locations selected
+- [X] Summary view controller that details the total price and time of all locations selected

 ## Optionals
 - [X] Launch Screen